Wilfred/wilfred.github.com/_posts/2016-04-28-effortless-major-mode-development.markdown

 It's now easier than ever to write major modes in Emacs.
-If you haven't written a major mode in a while, or you're just starting out, here are my top tips:
+If you haven't written a major mode in a while, or you're just starting out, here are my three top tips:

 ## Use regexp-opt